aneshodza/turing-machine/README.md

-## Welcome to my touring machine
+## Welcome to my turing machine
-This project is trying to be a touring machine.
+This project is trying to be a turing machine.
 I wrote it in rust (this being my first rust project), to get to know the language a bit better.
 The code probably has a lot of potential for improvement and PRs are welcome.

 ## Concept
 In this chapter I explain the concepts of the machine.